 students.
 Completion of the EE is an IB requirement for the Diploma

-program, and CTHS has created a course for students as a guideline to
+program, and CTHS has created a week long summer camp for students as a guideline to

 accomplish successfully this piece of the IB hexagon.